 This leads us to our final thoughts and recommendations, note that this post isn’t designed to dissuade you from using Freelancer, Upwork or any of the other popular freelancing services (Guru, Fiverr, etc.), rather I wanted to give you a clear expectation of what to expect from both sides of the table.
-It’s not like they started with the sole intention of attracting subpar freelancers.
-But that’s what tends to happen when the marketplace is often driven by price, instead of value.
+It’s not like these companies started with the sole intention of attracting subpar freelancers.
+But that’s what tends to happen when a marketplace is driven by price, instead of value.
 The problems don’t lie within the platforms per se, but rather within the freelancers and businesses, and how they choose to use the platform.
 For businesses, if you know how to sift through the majority of unqualified applicants you could uncover the goldmine of talented freelancers at competitive prices.
-Our guide on How to Hire Online Freelancers without Losing Your Sanity goes into more detail.
+Checkout our post on How to Hire Online Freelancers without Losing Your Sanity that goes into more detail.
 For freelancers, realize that Freelancer.com and Upwork are just one source of leads.
-Think about referrals, SEO, PPC, social media or even other platforms.
+Think about referrals, SEO, PPC, social media and even other platforms.

 There are new companies aiming to disrupt the freelance marketplace, Fiverr is one example, recently allowing services up to $500 (up from $5).
 Fiverr differentiates by allowing freelancers to post their services as a “gig” (eg. 100 word article for $5, Illustration for $5, etc.) and let businesses come to them, albeit at a higher fee (20%).
 Fiverr does boast over 2,000,000 services, and they’ve raised over $20M to date (Update (1/2016): $116M Funding), but a quick glance at their home page, and you’ll see that most offerings aren’t related to business services.
 And the business services you do find, are often not what you would expect.
 This Fiverr review expands a bit more on that topic.
 There are, however, a few business gigs worth checking out.